dheerajsinghnagdali/blend-metrics-icons/README.md

 We've also got integration icons which can be imported from `@blend-metrics/icons/brands`

 Design system of Blend Metrics also got a whole variety of icons which you can import from `@blend-metrics/icons`

+The special icons can be imported from `@blend-metrics/icons/special`